kolkhis/tech-notes/linux/i3wm/getting_started.md

 ## Getting `dmenu` Working

 `dmenu` is a dynamic menu for X, which provides a fast way to launch applications.
-It should work out of the box with i3, but if it's not installed, you can easily install it:
+It should work out of the box with i3, but if it's not installed, you can install it via `apt`:

 ```bash
 sudo apt install dmenu
 ```

 After installing, you can use the binding (`Mod+d` if you've set it as above) to launch `dmenu`.
-If it doesn't work, ensure the binding is correctly set in your i3 config file and that there are no conflicts or syntax errors.
+If it doesn't work, check that the binding is correctly set in your i3 config file and that there are no conflicts or syntax errors.

 ## Troubleshooting

 If `dmenu` or any part of your i3 setup isn't working as expected:

 * Check the syntax of your `~/.config/i3/config` file for errors.
 * Consult the i3wm documentation and user forums for specific configuration issues.
 * Restart i3 in-place with `od+Shift+R` to apply configuration changes without ending your session.

 ## TL;DR

-* i3wm is a minimalistic tiling window manager that's highly customizable and aims to improve your productivity.
 * Install i3wm on Linux Mint with `sudo apt update && sudo apt install i3`, and choose your Mod key on first launch.
 * Navigate using the Mod key + defined shortcuts, and customize your setup by editing `~/.config/i3/config`.
 * Install `dmenu` with `sudo apt install dmenu` and bind it to a shortcut for fast application launching.
 * Customize, configure, and troubleshoot using the i3 documentation as needed.

-## Learning Exercise

-As a learning exercise, try adding a new key binding to launch your favorite text editor or terminal application.